-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for identifying entities that are related to an entity to which a search query is directed.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, identify entities related to an entity to which a search query goes.
 One of the methods includes:

-- Receiving a search query, wherein the search query has been determined to relate to a first entity of a first entity type, and wherein one or more entities of a second entity type have a relationship with the first entity;
+- A search query, wherein the search query relates to the first entity of a first entity type, and where entities of a second entity type have a relationship with the first entity;

-- Determining that a count of search results identifying a resource containing a reference to the first entity satisfies a first threshold value;
+- A count of search results identifying a resource containing a reference to the first entity satisfies a first threshold value;

-- Determining that a count of search results identifying a resource having the second entity type as a relevant entity type satisfies a second threshold value; and
+- Search results identifying a resource having the second entity type as a relevant entity type satisfies a second threshold value

-Here’s an abbreviated look at the process described in the patent filing, using images from the patent application:
+Here’s an abbreviated look at the entity associations process described in the patent filing.
+It uses images from the related entities patent application:

-Search results from a query are explored to see whether or not there are authoritative resources for an entity within them.
-If so, then those results are said to be targeted towards that entity.
+Search results from a query see whether there are authoritative resources for an entity within them.
+If so, then those results show for that entity.

-If the search result titles and snippets also contain related entities, they may be identified and included within a database of related entities.
+If the search result titles and snippets contain related entities, they may be within a related entity database.

-The patent does tell us that these related entities might be presented in a ranked order, and provides some of the signals that could be used to order the related entities.
+The patent does tell us that these related entities might be in ranked order, and it provides some of the signals used to order the related entities.
 (Note that there’s not a link involved at all.)

-- How often someone searches for the related entity after submitting a query for the first entity.
+- Someone searching for related entities after submitting a query for the first entity.

-- How often a recognized reference to the related entity co-occurs in a same previously submitted query as a recognized reference to the original entity.
+- whether a recognized reference to related entities co-occur in a same prior submitted query is a recognized reference to the original entity.